-Insight’s Psychological Therapists - Kelly Jenny
+Insight Psychological Therapists - Kelly Jenny

-Kelly Jenny, Therapist,
+Kelly Jenny, Therapist, (She/Her)

 I am accepting and supportive of all relationships while understanding clients have just as much to teach me about life as I do them.
 You are the expert of your story, and I am honored to share in experiencing your most vulnerable moments unfold through the therapeutic process.
 My approach is accepting of everyone, and I aim to establish a nurturing and caring relationship with all individuals and couples whom I have the pleasure of working with.

-More about Kelly Jenny
+More About Kelly Jenny

 I am also currently working towards completing the requirements to obtain AASECT certification (American Association of Sexuality Educators, Counselors and Therapists).

-I approach therapy from a theoretical orientation centered around psychodynamic and attachment based models.
-This practice emphasizes relationships, specifically discovering the individual intimately by exploring thoughts and experiences related to relationships with oneself as well as others, past, and present.
-Reflection and self-awareness are essential tools learned and utilized in the therapeutic process to help individuals cope with past trauma, unresolved relationship issues with themselves, their parents, siblings, romantic partners, friends, and family.
+I approach therapy from a theoretical orientation centered around psychodynamic and attachment-based models.
+This practice emphasizes relationships, specifically discovering client’s intimately by exploring your thoughts and experiences related to your relationships with yourself as well as others, past, and present.
+Reflection and self-awareness are essential tools you will learn and utilize in the therapeutic process to help you cope with past trauma, unresolved relationship issues with yourself, your parents, siblings, romantic partners, friends, and family.

-I work with couples on intimacy, sexual expression, talks of separation and divorce, parenting conflicts, loss of trust, emotional and physical infidelity, acceptance, desire, betrayal, addictions in the home, fights that never seem to get resolved, past and current violence, open relationships, blended families, mental health, family of origin problems, ageing, and falling out of love.
+I work with couples on intimacy, sexual expression, talks of separation and divorce, parenting conflicts, loss of trust, emotional and physical infidelity, acceptance, desire, betrayal, fights that never seem to get resolved, past and current violence, open relationships, blended families, mental health, family of origin problems, ageing, and falling out of love.
 I have studied and attended trainings on Gottman Method Couples Therapy, completing levels 1 and 2 of training, as well as Sue Johnson’s research with Emotionally Focused Couples Therapy.